getredash/website/website/_kb/open-source/admin-guide/env-vars-settings.md

+---
+category: admin-guide
+parent_category: open-source
-# Settings - Environment Variables
+title: Environment Variables Settings
+---

-Much of the functionality of Redash can be changes with settings.
-Settings are read by `redash/settings.py` from environment variables which (for most installs) can be set in `/opt/redash/current/.env`.
+Many aspects of the functionality of Redash can be changes with settings.
+Settings are read by `redash.settings` from environment variables which (for most installs) can be set in `/opt/redash/current/.env`.

 The follow is a list of settings and what they control: